 The Company carries on business as an investment trust.
-It was approved as an investment trust under section 1158 of the Corporation Tax Act 2010 for the year ended 30 June 2011, subject to matters that may arise from any subsequent enquiry by HM Revenue and Customs into the Company's tax return.
-In the opinion of the Directors, the Company has subsequently conducted its affairs so as to enable it to seek such approval for the year ended 30 June 2012.
+It was approved as an investment trust under section 1158 of the Corporation Tax Act 2010 for the year ended 30 June 2012, subject to matters that may arise from any subsequent enquiry by HM Revenue and Customs into the Company's tax return.
 In accordance with recent changes to section 1158, the Company has obtained approval as an investment trust from HM Revenue and Customs for accounting periods commencing on or after 1 July 2012.
+The Company intends to conduct its affairs so as to enable it to comply with the ongoing requirements.